Oliver-RC/battleships-python/README.md

 My version is a terminal only created game using just the computing language of Python.
 It is a single player game whereby the user selects the difficulty (size of the board and number of mines) and is asked each round for a column and row location.
 If a mine is avoided, then the game continues until either all locations have been cleared (win) or a mine is hit (lose).

 Additional options / functionality are given the to user for a better experience:
-   1. option to see the rules of the game,
+   1. Option to see the rules of the game,
-   2. to play again once the current game has finished,
+   2. To play again once the current game has finished,
-   3. a tally of the score during the game.
+   3. A tally of the score during the game.

 ![Responsive Mockup](https://github.com/Oliver-RC/minesweeper-python/blob/main/readme-content/mock-up-design.JPG)